kubeshop/testkube-docs/docs/articles/test-workflows-artifacts.md

 ## JUnit Report Extraction

-Testkube automatically identifies [JUnit XML reports](https://github.com/testmoapp/junitxml) in found artifacts and parses their contents to be available under the [Test Insights Reporting](/articles/test-insights#test-reports) feature.
+Testkube automatically scans all artifacts for `.xml` files that are valid [JUnit XML reports](https://github.com/testmoapp/junitxml) and parses their contents to be available under the [Test Insights Reporting](/articles/test-insights#test-reports) feature.

+More specifically, Testkube extracts:

+- The number of JUnit Testcases executed per Workflow
+- Their individual pass/fails statuses

+This allows for aggregate reporting on JUnit testcase executions and corresponding statuses per Workflow.